Lucas Oil Stadium, United States of America - Things to Do in Lucas Oil Stadium

 Top Things to Do in Lucas Oil Stadium

-Experience this award-winning 8-mile urban bike and pedestrian path that connects neighborhoods, cultural districts, and entertainment venues throughout downtown Indianapolis.
-The trail features public art installations, connects to the city's greenway system, and provides access to major attractions while showcasing the city's commitment to sustainable transportation.
+Traverse this award-winning 8-mile urban trail that connects downtown neighborhoods, cultural districts, and major attractions.
+The trail features public art installations, connects to the Monon Trail, and provides access to numerous restaurants, shops, and entertainment venues.
+It's considered one of the best urban trails in America.

 Getting There

-Indianapolis International Airport (IND) is located about 15 miles southwest of downtown and offers direct flights from major cities across the United States.
-The airport provides rental car services, taxi, rideshare, and public bus connections to downtown.
-For those driving, Indianapolis sits at the intersection of major interstates I-65, I-69, I-70, and I-74, making it easily accessible from Chicago (3 hours), Cincinnati (2 hours), Louisville (2 hours), and other Midwest cities.
-Amtrak's Cardinal line provides train service three times weekly, connecting Indianapolis to Chicago, Washington D.C., and New York City.
+Indianapolis is easily accessible via Indianapolis International Airport (IND), located about 15 miles southwest of downtown with direct flights from major US cities.
+The airport connects to downtown via taxi ($45-55), rideshare ($25-40), or the GO Express airport shuttle ($12).
+For ground transportation, Indianapolis sits at the intersection of major interstates I-65, I-70, and I-74, making it highly accessible by car from Chicago (3 hours), Cincinnati (2 hours), and Louisville (2 hours).
+Amtrak serves the city with the Cardinal route connecting to New York and Chicago, while Greyhound and Megabus provide budget-friendly bus options from regional cities.

 Getting Around